karibuTW/Freedif-Mirror/README.md

 - Zorin

 ## Statistics
-I use GoAccess to read the log (anonymized) and track various statistics
+I use GoAccess to read the log (anonymized) and track various statistics.
+As of June 2024, the server is serving around 10TB per day

 ![image](https://user-images.githubusercontent.com/7557855/164883443-081e183a-672c-40a9-895d-28b41cee4d81.png)